 The Boy, The Mother, and The Gifts: A Fable

-There once was a boy with a deck of cards in his hand and hope in his heart.
+There once was a boy with a deck of cards in his hand and a hope in his heart.
 He wanted to learn how to play.
-Any game would do—something simple.
+Any game would do—something easy.
 Something that made him smile.

-Each afternoon after school, he burst through the front door with his shoes untied and his thoughts spinning.
+Each afternoon after school, he burst through the front door with his shirt untucked and his mind spinning.

 “Will you teach me today, Mama?” he asked, holding out the deck.